yt-project/yt_astro_analysis/doc/source/halo_finding.rst

 :class:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_catalog.HaloCatalog`.
 See :ref:`time-series-analysis` and :ref:`analyzing-an-entire-simulation` for
 more information on creating these.
 All three halo finders can be run this way.
+If you want to make merger trees with Rockstar halo catalogs, you must run Rockstar in this way.

 .. code-block:: python